sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    ### Transient info:

    The kubernetes label creation requests are directed to API server running in kubernetes master and they are synchronous.
 These requests would timeout, if the server is unreachable.
 In this case, these failed requests are persisted in this Transient-info entry.
-The monitor program would watch and push, at the next time point the server is reachable.
+A monitoring script would watch and push, at the next time point the server is reachable.
 The action of explicit disconnect from master, will purge this entry.

    The pending labels are appended into this list in the same order as they arrive.
 A label to add will look like `<key>=<val>` and label to remove will look like `<key>-`.

    The labels push from transient-info being asynchronous, if kubelet service reaches the server before the labels are synced to the master, there could be some unexpected behaviors.
 Hence anytime, a label can't be added/removed, the kubelet service is disabled.
 This would not affect the dockers started by kubelet.
-Later whenever, the monit could push all labels update to master, it would enable the kubelet service.
-Kubelet now could carry out the updates per labels update.
+Later whenever, all the labels were synced to master, the kubelet service will be enabled.
+Kubelet now could carry out the updates per updated labels.

    Any `sudo config kubernetes label ...` command to add/remove a label, would first drain the transient-info, before executing this command.
 At the end of succesful completion, it ensures that the kubelet service is enabled.